xtommas/lsp-go/README.md

 ## Usage

-In order to actually *use* the LSP inside Neovim, you should run `go build main.go` and add this to your config:
+In order to actually *use* the LSP inside Neovim, you should change the path of `logger` on main.go, run `go build main.go` and add this to your config:

 ```lua
 local client = vim.lsp.start_client {